gamcoh/Object-Detection-Tools/README.md

 # xml → json
+Tools for object detection annotations:
-Converts PASCAL VOC annotations to the \_annotations.json format supported by the Cloud Annotations tool.
+- Converts PASCAL VOC annotations to the \_annotations.json format supported by the Cloud Annotations tool.
+- Upload images and annotations to Cloud Object Storage Bucket.
+- Converts PASCAL VOC annotations to the COCO json annotation format.

 ## Instructions
 Install the Cloud Object Storage SDK: